Perry A. and Helen J. Bond Fund for Interdisciplinary Interaction

 The purpose of this endowment fund is to promote interactions among Iowa faculty and students in areas of cross-departmental strength, and to support interdisciplinary events that draw scholars from other institutions to the UI campus, both as presenters and as audience.

 CLAS faculty may apply for funds to support events and programs that are consistent with the Bond Fund's purposes.
-Such events may include conferences, performances, lecture series, symposia, workshops, or any combination thereof.
-Though CLAS faculty must be among the participants (as organizers, presenters, panelists, responders, or performers), the participation of other UI faculty is welcome and encouraged.
+Such events may include conferences, performances, exhibitions, lecture series, symposia, workshops, or any combination thereof.
+Though CLAS faculty must be among the primary participants (as organizers, presenters, panelists, artists, or performers), the participation of other UI faculty is welcome and encouraged.

 Definitions